In order to bring you the best organic produce, some ingredients may differ from those depicted.

 2 Servings, 580 Calories/Serving

 Toasted pearls of this Sardinian pasta add nutty flavor to a Mediterranean-inspired pilaf that’s perfect with pan-roasted salmon.

-- 1 to 2 shallots
+- 1 or 2 shallots

-- ½ cup marinated artichoke hearts
+- ½ cup cooked quartered artichoke hearts

 - 1½ ounces pitted Kalamata olives

 - 1 lemon

 - 6 or 7 sprigs fresh flat-leaf parsley